Onoghoemmanuel/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displat content of the file
+Display the content of /etc/passwd and /etc/hosts